kamanashisroy/aroop/aroop/vapi/str.md

 Aroop contains special support for strings.
-The aroop strings has suport for,
+The aroop strings has support for,

 - Embeded/stack allocated container.
 - Stack allocated string.